 Records retention has always been about as fun as going to the dentist: you don’t want to do it, but it’s necessary for your well-being.
 Some believe that they should archive, anything and everything forever, just to be on the safe side.
 But that's not quite right either.
 In records-retention land, there is no "safe side."
 Keeping too much information is a risk too.
 If you retain a record for too long, it's very expensive, you expose yourself and the university to litigation risks, and you might even be violating privacy rights.

-It is important to properly handle data erasure and disposal of electronic media (e.g. PCs, CDs, USB drives) in order to protect confidential and sensitive data from accidental disclosure.
+It is important to properly handle data erasure and disposal of electronic media (e.g. PCs, CDs, USB drives) in order to protect restricted and sensitive data from accidental disclosure.
 Before discarding your computer or portable storage devices, you need to be sure that data has been completely erased.

 - Read/writable media (including your hard drive) should be wiped using Department of Defense compliant software, which can be downloaded at no cost.